lowepowerlab/protocols/colony_pcr.md

 * 5 ul stock instagene matrix
 * 1 PCR tube

-note: If using pre-diluted matrix, use 40 ul per sample. **Do not** dilute further
+Note: If using pre-diluted matrix, use 40 ul per sample with no MQ water added. **Do not** dilute further

 ### Validate the primers & PCR kit